CocoaNutsUIUC/CocoaVaultDemo/README.md

 **Implementation**

-- Add the following function to your `ViewController` class:
+- Add the following code to your `ViewController` class:

+    First, add this line to the top of your file:

+        import LocalAuthentication

+    This imports the framework.
+Next, add the following function inside your class:

     ![](https://github.com/sstevenshang/CocoaVaultDemo/blob/master/Images/touch_ID.png)